 There are currently less than 700 children living with a transplant in the UK.
 90 of these children receive follow-up care at Evelina London.

 We strive to provide high quality evidence based care.
-Our results are comparable to both national and international data and can be viewed at www.nhsbt.org.uk.
+Our results are comparable to both national and international data and can be viewed on the NHS blood and transplant website.

 We are a consultant led team, supported by a transplant clinical nurse specialist and other professionals (please see our kidney team page for details).
 We have strong links with our adult kidney colleagues at Guy’s Hospital.